dfmurillo/symmetrical-octo-barnacle-api/README.md

 PR (#5)
 Following the code, now I'm going to create the functionality to read JSON files and return the requested data.
 My first task was to organize the DBs, I already had the files with my desired structure, now I improved the code by adding interfaces to the object, also to facilitate the work and make it securer,  I changed the files from JSON to TS exporting the data :).
 I feel better with that change and the code feels more resilient.

+PR (#6)
+Ok, readers, I think I'm almost finishing the backend side (I hope... normally I could forget something...).
+In this PR I'm planning to add one last route that will receive all the answers from the frontend and send calculate the scoring I'm planning to respond with the quiz, showing the right information and the percentage of success.
+I was struggling to test the service because I was including the raw data, so to avoid more complications, I decided to create a DataManager class on the DB folder that is in charge to distribute data, at the end looks more like a DB query like this and now I can mock easier the results! :partyEmoji: